Submission Guidelines for Authors

 • review paper, which is a study of a particular scientific problem, which complies with the journal’s scope and is conducted based on the materials of the scientific publications (the structure is Abstract, Introduction, Literature review, Generalization of the main statements, Discussion, Conclusion).

-Send the article to our editorial office for review.
+Send the article to our Managing Editor for review.
 Please, make sure you send a manuscript with a good level of English.
 Well-written manuscripts will let editors and reviewers concentrate on their academic value.

 The title of the manuscript should fully reflect the topic of the research and its content.
 It must be short and concise.
 Besides, it should catch the reader’s interest and it should be written using the scientific style.
 It is appropriate to point the object of research or concretize it using the colon or the brackets.